 This is one of the most frightening signs of TMD.
 It can cause some to panic and think a much bigger issue is at play, but it is often just a telltale sign of the condition.
 Your jaw can get stuck in either an opened mouth or closed mouth position.
 But don’t let it scare you.
 Your jaw muscles will begin to ease up with time.
 If this occurs, it is a good time to seek help with this disorder.

 Knowing the signs and symptoms of TMD can help you manage it better.

 The TMJ combines a hinge action with a sliding motion to help the jaw do what it must to do.
 When the parts of the bones interact, they move smoothly due to the joint being covered with cartilage and separated by a disc that absorbs shocks.
 If TMD occurs, the following may have occurred:

 You may be more susceptible to getting TMD if you have had any of the following:

-It is likely that TMD is linked to a misalignment in one of the bones of the upper cervical spine, the C1 or C2 vertebra.
+It is likely that TMD is a result of a misalignment in one of the bones of the upper cervical spine, the C1 or C2 vertebra.
 A misalignment in this area impacts the function of the brainstem and can cause the muscles to tighten.
 The spine may shift and try to compensate for this kind of problem.
 The brainstem may send improper signals to the brain about what is happening in the body, leading to TMD pain.

-Upper cervical chiropractors are specifically trained to find and correct the tiny misalignments of the neck.
+Upper cervical chiropractors have training to find and correct the tiny misalignments of the neck.
 It only takes a misalignment of ¼ of a millimeter to cause problems throughout the entire body.
 Once we use scientific measurements and special x-rays to help us determine where your misalignment is, we then employ a gentle method to help realign these bones.
-We are not required to pop and crack the spine to get results.
+We do not pop and crack the spine to get results.
 Rather, we encourage the bones to naturally move back into place, often helping our patients find relief for the annoying pain of TMD.